NationalGenomicsInfrastructure/miarka-provision/README.md

 `site_[all | sthlm | upps]_env_[all | devel | staging | production ].yml`) in the `env_vars/` folder.
 When the playbook
 is run, the appropriate variable files will automatically be imported.

+In `env_vars/` you can find an example variable file that can be used as a basis for `deployment_environment`- or `site`-specific variable files.

 ##### `env_secrets`
 Similar to the `env_vars/` folder, the `env_secrets/` folder contains variable files organized in the same way according to `deployment_environment` and `site`.
 This is where variables that should be kept secret (e.g. api-keys, passwords etc.) should be defined.
 These variable files will be ignored by `git` and should thus never be checked in.

+In `env_secrets/` you can find an example variable file that can be used as a basis for `deployment_environment`- or `site`-specific variable files.

 ##### `role / defaults`
 Variables that are only used within a role and are independent of `deployment_environment` and `site` should be defined